Biomechanical comparison of cervical interbody cage versus structural bone graft

 ACDF, Anterior cervical discectomy, Biomechanics, Bone graft, Cervical spine, Fusion, Interbody cage, Stability

 Digital Object Identifier (DOI)

 Greene, David L.; Crawford, Neil R.; Chamberlain, Robert H.; Park, Sung Chan; and Crandall, Dennis, "Biomechanical comparison of cervical interbody cage versus structural bone graft" (2003).
-Neurobiology.
+Translational Neuroscience.
 842.